Evaporative Emission System

 There are more than 150 chemicals in gasoline, including benzene and toluene, and the fumes are one of the leading causes of smog and air pollution.

 In the 1970's it was mandated that the fuel tanks in our cars and trucks be sealed to keep these toxic fumes out of the atmosphere.
-These evaporated fumes have to have a place to go to keep the pressure in the fuel tank from getting too high.
+These evaporated fumes need to have a place to go to keep the pressure in the fuel tank from getting too high.
 The fumes are stored in a charcoal canister and as you drive they are slowly released into the engine to be burned as fuel.
 This system is called an evaporative system.
 It also keeps moisture from getting into your fuel and keeps the fuel from losing key ingredients over time.

-A typical system consists of a small canister full of charcoal, valves, hoses and vents in the fuel lines and a sealed fuel tank cap.
+A typical system consists of a canister full of charcoal, valves, hoses and vents in the fuel lines and a sealed fuel tank cap.
 When fuel evaporates inside the gas tank, the excess vapors are transferred to the charcoal canister until they can be transferred back to the engine to be burned with the normal air-fuel mixture.

 The early systems were mostly ignored and would often fail and vent gasoline fumes.
 In 1996 it was mandated that the on-board computer needed to be able to test the system for leakage and proper operation to prevent this from happening.